 Retaining a competent motorcycle attorney not only takes the tasks listed above off your plate, but also enables you to focus on your recovery rather than your lawsuit.
 When you hire Herrman & Herrman you can rest assured that your personal injury claim is in good hands, that we know what we’re doing, and that we will do everything in our power to win your case.

-Many motorcycle accidents are caused by negligent motorists who fail to respect the rights of bikers to share the road.
+Many motorcycle collisions occur because a driver was negligent who fail to respect the rights of bikers to share the road.
 Crashes can be caused by drivers who are distracted, overly aggressive, drowsy, under the influence of alcohol or drugs, or other factors.
 Many of the motorcycle accident cases that we see here at Herrman & Herrman are caused by:

 - Failure to see the biker in the lane next to the vehicle